Skip to content

 veterinary clinical studies

-Our team has over 20 years experience in designing and implementing veterinary clinical studies as well as serving as investigators on human (Phase II-IV) and companion animal studies.
-Our veterinary consultants have experience in designing and implementing veterinary studies in the fields of cardiology, infectious disease, orthopedics, ophthalmology, neurology, and a range of other veterinary study areas.
+Our veterinary clinical research team has over 20 years experience in designing and implementing veterinary clinical studies as well as serving as investigators on human (Phase II-IV) and companion animal studies.
+Our veterinary consultants have experience in cardiology, dermatology, infectious disease, orthopedics, ophthalmology, neurology, and a range of other veterinary study areas.

-Some papers may reference veterinary clinical studies or veterinary trials as Phase I, Phase II, and so on.
-This is incorrect, as so such Phases exist in veterinary medicine or by the veterinary regulatory authorities.
-Instead, we refer to studies as falling into safety or effectiveness (or efficacy).
-The terms substantial evidence also applies to technical sections regarding veterinary drug studies.
+Types of Veterinary Clinical Trials: Some papers may reference veterinary clinical studies or veterinary trials as Phase I, II, or III.
+This terminology is incorrect as such Phases do not exist in veterinary medicine or by the veterinary regulatory authorities.

 Veterinary Research: a translational research bridge